anas-rz/anas-rz.github.io/index.md

 ## News

-\[**October 15, 2022**\]: Honoured to be speaking at a UET Taxila on "An Introduction to Machine Learning for Engineers."
+\[**October 15, 2022**\]: Honoured to be speaking at UET Taxila on "An Introduction to Machine Learning for Engineers."
 Time: 11 AM EDT / 8 PM PKT

 ### Social Accounts